This is the Ultimate GPS module - The Version 3 board comes with the latest module which has external antenna support and pulse-per-second output.

 - How to use GPS with Arduino - Parse and Log NMEA Sentences

-Now that you know How GPS Receivers work we can apply that understanding to some real-world application of the idea.
-To get going, we can use any GPS receiver, an Arduino Uno and some male-to-female Jumper cables.
-We've chosen to go with Adafrui...
+Now that we've investigated and explained how How GPS Receivers work we can apply that understanding to some real-world applications of of the ideas.
+To start, we can use any GPS receiver, an Arduino Uno and some male-to-female Jumper cables.
+We...

 - How GPS Receivers work